Heat & Thermodynamics:

 Like any other form of energy, "thermal energy" also available within a certain frequency range. ( Example.
 Energy, in the form of Sound is available between frequency range 16 Hertz to 20,000 Hertz.
 Light is available within a spectrum 380 Tetra Hertz to 760 Tetra Hertz.
 Tetra hertz is One trillion periods per second.)

-If we can excite molecules, materials generate heat (Eq : micro wave cooker, hitting a nail with hammer).
-If we heat an iron rod it gradually increase its temperature and turns red then yellow and become bright.
+If we can excite molecules, materials generate heat (Eq : micro wave cooker, hitting a nail with hammer, passing a flow of electrons through a conductor).
+If we heat an iron rod it gradually increases its temperature and turns red then yellow and become bright.
 It shows emission of light start later than emission of thermal energy.
 Thermal radiation emits from all matters possessing thermal energy.
 However the highest temperatures available universally cannot be measured with manmade instruments, and it should be calculated by theoretical means.

 The temperature in space is absolute zero.
 All objects radiate heat until it cools to absolute zero.
 The absolute zero value is approximately 2.725 Kelvin ( or -270 degrees Celsius / -455 Fahrenheit).
 At this temperature movement of molecules between each other will stop.